S-VHS: Use for digital audio

 In 1991, Alesis introduced ADAT, an eight-track digital audio recording system that used S-VHS cassettes.
 An ADAT machine recorded eight tracks of uncompressed audio material in 16-bit (later 20-bit) resolution.
-The recording time was one-third of the cassette's nominal playing time, e.g., a 120 min S-VHS cassette held 40 minutes of eight-track audio.
+The recording time was one-third of the cassette's nominal playing time, e.g., a 120-minute S-VHS cassette held 40 minutes of eight-track audio.